Gardner gun: Development

 The British Army then took an interest in machine guns and after a series of trials selected the Gardner gun.
 During these tests a five-barrelled Gardner gun fired 16,754 rounds before a failure occurred, with only 24 stoppages.
 When operator-induced errors were taken into account, there were only four malfunctions in 10,000 rounds fired.
 The Army adopted the weapon, although its introduction was delayed because of opposition from the Royal Artillery.
 It saw action in the Mahdist War (in Sudan), notably at the Battle of Abu Klea, where its mechanism proved vulnerable to desert sand and dust blowing about.

 There was also the .577/450 Martini–Henry calibre Bira gun, based upon the Gardner gun but with dual barrels, an overhead drum magazine, and designed in Nepal.

 It is noted that the Bira was only ever produced in very small numbers.
-These are extremely rare and a wonderful example of Victorian firepower.
-An American company, International Military Antiques, found a limited number of these exceptionally scarce weapons in the Old Palace of Lagan Silekhana in Kathmandu, Nepal, which were included with the purchase of over 50,000 antique firearms from the Royal Nepalese Army in 2003.
+These are extremely rare and an example of Victorian firepower.
+An American company, International Military Antiques, found a limited number in the Old Palace of Lagan Silekhana in Kathmandu, Nepal, which were included with the purchase of over 50,000 antique firearms from the Royal Nepalese Army in 2003.
 There is controversy, as the arms cache had to tranship through India and questions remain as to the purchase.